 The bad news about sleep apnea is that it’s a potentially deadly condition that can disrupt virtually every system in the body.
 The good news is that sleep apnea is also very treatable.
 In fact, there are three common options for treating sleep apnea: CPAP, oral appliances, and surgery.
-We can help patients weigh their options and find the option that is best for them.
+Our number one priority is to help our patients receive an effective diagnosis through diagnostic at-home sleep tests.
+Once we have an accurate diagnosis, we can help patients weigh their treatment options including CPAP and oral appliance therapy to find the option that is best for them.

 If you have been diagnosed with sleep apnea in Omaha and are looking for guidance on the best treatment option for you, please call today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.